 Nobody needs features.
-People need solutions to problems in their specific industry.
+People need solutions to problems in their specific industries.

 Storytelling allows for putting those features to work by defining practical scenarios.
-Each business is unique in a way – there’s a company mission and business goals.
+Each business is unique in a way – there is a company mission, and there are business goals.
 And the company culture.

 If you are entering a saturated market, the question is: what makes you different?

 There are tons of supermarkets, design agencies, and dentist offices.
 Yet, each one of them profiles in something unique or has some vibe attuned to the energy of their ideal audience.

 - Nike sells sports equipment.
 But aside from the notorious “Just do it”, they’ve positioned themselves with multiple influencer-baked stories through athletes like Michael Jordan, Roger Federer, Tiger Woods, and lots of football players.

 - McDonald’s spent $2.3 million in 1967 for a national advertising campaign, building a solid brand, pioneering outstanding customer service, and innovating in the “Happy Meals” department.
 Since then, they’ve created hundreds of incredible campaigns, including “love story” journeys with marriage proposals in their stores, responses to international events, and pivots in takeaway products (among others).

 - Apple wasn’t the first vendor of smartphones or headphones, and unlike other players like Dell, they were the only company that positioned themselves as a leader across multiple categories.
 Their original mission statement was “making personal computing accessible to each and every individual”.
 They rebranded themselves from “Apple Computers” to “Apple” to enlarge their item portfolio and pitched their audience via incredible designs, simplicity, and user-friendliness (instead of boasting about RAM or CPUs).

 Businesses operate in different manners and follow various business processes.
 Some focus on quality, others – on price.